Beakii/bdodle/README.md

  - [x] Fix reset times with game reset
  - [x] Fix styling
  - [x] Fix data table contribution and connections All options
+ - [ ] Fix css to anchor footer to bottom and ideally scale webpage to not be scrollable